HuyHuynh14/CS480-demo/README.md

-Hello my name is Huy
+Hello my name is John

 Welcome to CPP